csswizardry/csswizardry.github.com/_posts/2011-09-13-do-designers-need-to-code.md

 I fear I may be poking the hornet’s nest with this one, but here goes.
 My _personal_ opinion on _that_ question…

 Do designers need to code?
 This has been the question of the moment of late.
 Though, speaking of late, I may have missed the main period of discussions around the subject.
-Regardless, here’s my take… Disclaimer.
+Regardless, here’s my take…

 ## Is a web designer really a web designer if they can’t code?